 This independent study in a large urban school district compared reading abilities in two student groups: one with Raz-Plus, one without.

 Read about second-grade students in rural schools who used Raz-Plus as part of their tutoring in this study.

 An intensive implementation of Headsprout in special-needs schools evaluated its effectiveness in students with intellectual disabilities.

-This study examines how a school with 78% ELLs used the Complete Collection to improve performance and close achievement gaps.
+This study examines how a school with 78% ELLs used Learning A-Z to improve performance and close achievement gaps.